JVidalN/jvnComponents/README.md

 5. **jvnLoader**

-	Directive based on the idea of ​​how to use my friend [Tiago Carmo](https://github.com/tiagocarmosantos/)
+	Directive based on the idea of ​​how to use my [friend](https://github.com/tiagocarmosantos/)

 6. **jvnMenu**